Auschwitz & Salt Mine Tour

 AUSCHWITZ & BIRKENAU:

-Auschwitz concentration camp was a network of concentration and extermination camps built and operated by the Third Reich in Polish areas annexed by Nazi Germany during World War II.
+During World War II, the Third Reich established Auschwitz as a network of concentration and extermination camps within the annexed Polish territories of Nazi Germany.
 It was the largest of the Nazi concentration camps.

 If you'd like to learn more about Auschwitz - Birkenau, please check our blog.